5 stars

 Operational Readiness

-• Business incorporation and registration completed
+• Business incorporation and registration completed;

-• Signed commercial lease or property agreements
+• A signed commercial lease or property agreement;

-• Franchise or supplier agreements secured
+• Franchise or supplier agreements in place;

-• Staff recruitment initiated or employment contracts signed
+• Staff recruitment initiated or employment contracts signed;

-• Inventory purchased or equipment acquired
+• Inventory purchased or equipment acquired.

-• Prior experience in a similar business or industry
+• Prior experience in a similar business or industry;

-• Demonstrated business management skills
+• Demonstrated business management skills;

 Examples of Significant Benefit from Our Approved C11 Cases